 On the other hand, the following scenarios will NOT lead to a bounce:

-- Someone landed on a page that executed the GA code and redirects to another page, then left immediately
+Someone landed on a page that included the Google Analytics tracking code and redirects to another page, then left immediately

-- Someone landed on a page where the same GA code was executed twice.
+Someone landed on a page where the same Google Analytics tracking code was loaded twice

-The important takeaway is that your website architecture and any Google Analytics customisations can affect the bounce rate you see in your reports.
-It is important to set up your Google Analytics implementation in line with your business objectives, so that bounce rate matches what you expect and consider a reasonable bounce rate for your industry and business.
+The important takeaway is that your website architecture and any Google Analytics customizations can affect the bounce rate you see in your reports.
+It is essential to set up your Google Analytics implementation to reflect your business objectives, so that bounce rate matches what you expect and consider a reasonable bounce rate for your industry and business.

 Should I obsess about the site-wide bounce rate as a KPI?

-No. A site-wide bounce rate is an average that hides a lot of detail.
+No. A site-wide bounce rate is an average that hides the detail.
 Focusing on the overall bounce rate would be a little like planning a trip to Russia based on the average temperature for the year.
 If you pack your suitcase based on an overall average of 15 degrees Celsius (59 Fahrenheit), then you will be in for a bit of a shock if you arrive in December!
-The same applies to bounce rate, you need to look at individual pages or sections of your website, instead of bounce rate for your whole website.
+The same applies to bounce rate; you need to look at individual pages or sections of your website, instead of the bounce rate for your whole website.

-Once you understand how bounce rate is calculated, it becomes more clear how misleading it can sometimes be to compare different websites.
-Bounce rate depends (amongst other things) on your implementation, website architecture, industry, page type and traffic source.
-These things need to all be considered for a proper context.
+Once you understand how bounce rate is calculated, it becomes clear how misleading it can sometimes be to compare different websites.
+Bounce rate depends (amongst other things) on your implementation, website architecture, industry, page type, and marketing channels.
+These all need to be considered for proper context.
 Typically a website where people complete actions on a single page, like a blog, will have a higher bounce rate on average, so you can expect anywhere from 70% to 90%.
 For a lead generation or ecommerce site, you want to aim for a lower bounce rate, typically below 50%.

 Does a high bounce rate mean that my website is not delivering what people expect?

 High bounce rate can be a red flag, but it also heavily depends on the specific page.
-If it’s a single-serve page where people are getting all their information without the need to navigate, a successful visit will probably count as a bounce.
+If it’s a single page where people are getting all the information they need without having to navigate, a successful session will be reported as a bounce.

 My bounce rate has increased.
-Should I panic?
+Should I be worried?

-The most important thing would be to find the reason for the increase.
-Is this increase attributed to an additional stream of traffic (for example starting to get more social media traffic)?
-As a business grows it will typically attract more people who are a bit further than the target demographic – more casual visitors who will drive the bounce rate up.
-By finding the page, traffic stream, device type or other dimension responsible for the bounce increase, you’ll be able to tell if this is a genuine worry or just natural business growth contributing to a change in averages.
+The first thing to do is to find the reason for the increase.
+Is this increase attributed to a specific marketing channel (for example starting to get more social media traffic)?
+As a business grows, it will typically attract more people outside your target demographic – more casual visitors who will drive the bounce rate up.
+By finding the page, marketing channel, device type, and any other factors responsible for the increase in bounce rate, you’ll be able to tell if this is a genuine issue or just natural business growth contributing to a change in averages.